digitalyoshixi/Calculus12/content/How To Win Quizzes.md

 - Keep velocity and acceleration units
 - Always factor and remove holes before finding limits.
 - Dont use decimal exponents.
 Use fraction ones, more accurate
+- Graph everything the second you find it.
+If you do it last, then you will forget everything